Texas plumber license and insurance requirements

 • You must have completed 500 hours of credit based on previous training and experience in the plumbing industry.

-Requirements for Texas plumber license renewals
+Requirements for Texas plumbers license renewal

-When your Texas plumbing license is issued for the first time, the expiration date is set six to 18 months after the date you passed the exam.
+When your Texas plumbers license is issued for the first time, the expiration date is set six to 18 months after the date you passed the exam.
 After that, all Texas plumber licenses renew annually.
 You must complete six hours of continuing education to qualify for renewal.

 You must pay the appropriate fee to renew your license each year: